Diblo-DevOps/Java-GUI-Console/README.md

 This is a standalone Java GUI console that is simple to implement in any console based Java code.

 ## Usage
-1. Download Console.java
-2. Place it in your project
+1. Download Console.java and place the file in your project
-3. Create Console as an object
+2. initialize Console as an object
-4. Call your codes
+3. Run/call your codes

 ### Examples of use